 Light Control Feature Set#

 The Light Control feature set is based on the SLP protocol that enables cameras and light devices to communicate directly with each other.
-A light device can be a third-party light or a light from the Basler Camera Light portfolio (available from December 2019).
+A light device can be a third-party light or a light from the Basler Camera Light portfolio.
 If you want to use a third-party light, you need the Basler SLP Strobe Controller to enable the communication between the camera and the light.
 If you choose a Basler light, a separate controller is not required as the controller features are already included.
 Both options are plug-and-play.

 Using the Feature#